ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Differs from `TabSeparatedWithNamesAndTypes` format in that the rows are written without escaping.
 When parsing with this format, tabs or linefeeds are not allowed in each field.

-This format is also available under the names `TSVRawWithNamesAndNames`, `RawWithNamesAndNames`.
+This format is also available under the names `TSVRawWithNamesAndTypes`, `RawWithNamesAndTypes`.

 ## Template {#format-template}